 Some diagnosed stable central lesions.

 You don’t need a referral.
-Lesley Lowe and Emma Poff run our vestibular rehabilitation programme so you just call and book an appointment to see one of them.
-Make sure that you specify that the appointment is for vertigo so that she can book sufficient time.
+Ahmad Salma runs our vestibular rehabilitation programme so you just call or book online to see him.
+If phoning, make sure that you specify that the appointment is for vertigo so that we can book sufficient time.
 If you have been referred by you G.P. or Consultant, don’t forget to bring your referral letter.
 Although you don’t need a referral, it is best that you have been assessed by your G.P. at some stage (either this or previous episodes).

 Our physiotherapist will take a detailed history of your condition.
 This will be followed by a series of tests to diagnose what is causing your symptoms.
 Treatment will start at the first appointment and the type of treatment will depend on the diagnosis.
 Occasionally, the tests carried out in the first appointment may cause a brief increase in symptoms.
 Because of this, we advise that you bring someone with you in case you do not feel well enough to drive home.